 - Corporate documents

 Step #2: Factoring company performs its due diligence

 Once they have the application information, the factoring company begins its due diligence review.
 During due diligence, the finance company reviews your client’s commercial credit, among other criteria.

 Step #3: Review the factoring proposal

-If the factoring company’s due diligence is successful, they submit a proposal.
+The factor will provide a proposal if the factoring company’s due diligence is successful.
 The proposal outlines the terms of the service and the cost.
-If the terms are agreed upon, the factor provides you with legal documents – a contract.
+If the terms are agreed upon, the factor provides you with legal documents.

 Step #4: Sign legal agreements